-When the background/foreground color of a row changes color, the associated engine for the activity is currently in an EXPIRED state.
+When a row changes color, the associated engine for the activity is in an EXPIRED state.
 An engine is EXPIRED when the associated server is unavailable or stopped sending data.
 A server is EXPIRED when the threshold specified by the \$bwserverExpirationTime substitution is exceeded.
 The default is 600 seconds.